starfishneuroscience/splot/README.md

 When receiving ascii data, splot simply records it as a csv file.

-## To-do and possible future directions
-### To-do
-- Changing data formats doesnt work while connected, it only takes effect when upon connection.
-Fix this.

 ### Possible future directions
 - Development:
     - Implementing a good test infrastructure for automated testing (possibly in CI)